chriscannon/advent-of-code/README.md

 # Advent of Code
 Some programming fun over the holiday season.
-I am *positive* I will never crack the top 100 leaderboard so my only goal is to learn more about Python and in general writing optimal code using appropriate data structures and techniques.
+I am *positive* I will never crack the top 100 leaderboard so my only goal is to learn more about Python/Go and in general writing optimal code using appropriate data structures and techniques.

 ## Requirements
 * Python 3.7
+* Go 1.11

 ## Lesson's Learned